daryllxd/lifelong-learning/programming/ruby/rubykoans.md

     nil.to_f = 0.0
     nil.to_i = 0

-When a method doesn't exist you get teh `NoMethodError` with the `undefined_method` message.
+When a method doesn't exist you get the `NoMethodError` with the `undefined_method` message.

     nil.inspect == "nil"